-With over 50 years of combined development experience, Summit Management Group (SMG), Summit Housing Group (SHG), Highlands Property Management (HPM), and Summit Construction Group (SCG) key principals and staff have developed internal processes giving all companies the capacity, resources, and knowledge to navigate the development process and help mitigate the inherent risk associated with developments.
-Prior to submitting the Housing Tax Credit (HTC) application, SHG, HPM, and SCG will complete an analysis of all key development fundamentals.
+With over 50 years of combined development experience, Summit Management Group (SMG), Summit Housing Group (SHG), Highland Property Management (HPM), and Summit Construction Group (SCG) key principals and staff have developed internal processes giving all companies the capacity, resources, and knowledge to navigate the development process and help mitigate the inherent risk associated with developments.
+Prior to bidding the project, SHG, HPM, and SCG will complete an analysis of all key development fundamentals.
 The development fundamentals we analyze are as follows:

-As with any development, a thorough market analysis is crucial to ensure an HTC award from a state tax credit agency and, more importantly, assure that the development will have a better opportunity for long term financial success.
+As with any development, a thorough market analysis is crucial to ensure that the development will have a better opportunity for long term financial success.
 Outside of the internal market analysis, SHG and HPM will engage a third-party market analyst with comprehensive knowledge and historical data for each city and state in which we consider development.
 After we receive the market analysis, we include its findings in the format below:

 • % capture rate